plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 ### liquidambar (sweetgum)

-- Acquired in June 2024 from local nursery.
+- Acquired in June 2025 from local nursery.
-- **Styling notes:** None yet, in small nursery pot so will be letting grow out and repotting next spring.
+- **Styling notes:** None yet, letting develop undisturbed after repotting.
-- **Last repotting - None**
+- **Last repotting - Mar 2026**
 - **Sunlight - Full:** Provide some cover midday during hottest months.
 - **Growing season:** Spring through fall.
 - **Dormant season:** Goes dormant in winter.

 ### shimpaku juniper

-- Acquired in June 2024 from local nursery.
+- Acquired in June 2025 from local nursery.
 - **Styling notes:** Going for semi-cascade or informal upright.
-- **Last repotting - None**
+- **Last repotting - Mar 2026**
-- **Sunlight - Full**
+- **Sunlight - Full sun**
-- **Growing season:**  Grows year-round, but most vigorous growth in spring through summer.
+- **Growing season:**  Grows slowly year-round, but most vigorous growth in late summer.
+May develop brownish "fall color" and appear a bit shabby while still being alive.
 - **Dormant season:** Evergreen.

+### bougainvillea

+- Repurposed from a garden plant in March 2026.
+- **Styling notes:** Already has an interesting shape so looking to develop it from that.
+- **Last repotting - Mar 2026**
+- **Sunlight - Full sun**
+- **Growing season:**  Year-round.
+- **Dormant season:** Evergreen.

 ## other notes.

 #### bonsai wishlist/todo:

-- Bougainvillea (have but needs repotting)
+- Hokkaido elm
 - Kotohime maple
 - Wisteria
-- Hokkaido elm
 - Coast redwood
 - Paperbark tree (grew up around these in southern California, curious about trying to bonsai one)

 #### soil and fertilizer:

 - Standard mix for conifers but good for all trees in training: Even mix between large grain pumice, red lava rock, and pinebark.
-Add akadama to mix and orchid/sphagnum moss on top for trees not in training.
-Can also increase ratio up to 50% with pinebark/akadama or cactus mix because they hold water better.
+Can optionally add shredded orchid/sphagnum moss into mixture or on top to increase water retention.
+For trees not in training, can add quality akadama to mix.
 - Large grain pumice use 3/16ths size for smaller trees, 3/8ths for larger.
 - For trees in training: Good easy fertilizer during growing season is Bioadvanced Osmocote every 3 months.
 Releases faster with water and heat, so more fertilizer is released from pellets during warm season when the bonsai is also getting more water.
 - For conifers: Fish and kelp emulation for fertilizer once a month (recommended Organic Fish and Kelp Liquid Fertilizer by Kellogg Garden Organics).
 Can also use as a foliar feed diluted in spray bottle.